Gruen Watch Company: The Gruen Watch Company

 In 1922 a consolidation took place where the D. Gruen, Sons & Co, Cincinnati, The Gruen Watch Manufacturing Co, Biel/Bienne and the Gruen National Watch Case Co, were merged into “The Gruen Watch Company”.
 In 1923 the company moved into a new facility, in Biel/Bienne.

 In marketing and advertising, the Gruen Watch Company used 1876, and later, 1874, as its official founding date.
 The 1876 date is actually the founding date of the Columbus Watch Company, and the 1874 date is actually the year that Dietrich Gruen's first patent was issued.

 By the mid-twenties, Gruen’s sales had reached over five million dollars.
 In total sales, it had become the largest watch company in the U.S., as well as first in the average watch price.

 In 1930 Gruen introduced the Baguette watches.

 After the start of the Depression, 1930 an arrangement was made with Alpina, with the production of a dual branded Alpina/Gruen watch.

-In 1935, Gruen introduced the first Curvex wristwatches for men, the company's most famous design.
+By 1935, the company was $1.8 million in debt.
+That year, Gruen introduced the first Curvex wristwatches for men, the company's most famous design.
 Expanding on the then-current fashion for long, rectangular wristwatch shapes, these models were curved to wrap around the wearer's wrist.
 The biggest innovation of the design was the ability to produce a movement which followed the shape of the case, allowing the watch to be thinner and more curved.
 This, in turn, allowed the movement to be larger, more durable and more accurate than would have been possible if a smaller, flat movement was used.
 A year later, the company introduced Curvex models for women.